stav/sirem/docs/INTEGRITY_IMPLEMENTATION_GUIDE.md

 ## Overview

 This guide outlines what's involved in implementing the Integrity data functionality in your Medicare CRM system.
-The Integrity data contains comprehensive lead/contact information with Medicare-specific fields, reminders, activities, and a sophisticated tagging system.
+The Integrity data contains comprehensive lead/contact information with Medicare-specific fields, actions, activities, and a sophisticated tagging system.

 ## Data Structure Analysis